-be wound onto any 7.2 meters apart, with a short circuitproof spacer in the middle of each span.
-The cable route was divided into nine sections, each approximately 730 meters long.
-GIS terminations were installed at the two substations and the new ABB joint was used to interconnect the cable lengths.
-The laid cable consists of three main cross-bonded sections, with three minor sections within each main section.
-The cable circuit went into service in December 1998.
-The Bewag utility subsequently awarded a second 400-kV XLPE cable contract to ABB, this time for a 5.4-km long system, again in an underground tunnel.
+The Bewag utility subsequently awarded a second 400-kV XLPE cable con- The cable circuit went into service in 7.2 meters apart, with a short circuitproof spacer in the middle of each span.
+The cable route was divided into nine sections, each Greater lengths of lowweight XLPE cable can be wound onto any given drum, while high eddy-current losses in the sheath are avoided. tract to ABB, this time for a 5.4-km long system, again in an underground tunnel.
 This cable circuit completes the diagonal link between the transmission grids west and east of Berlin, and was handed over to the customer in July 2000.
 Further 345-400 kV cable projects awarded to ABB include orders for 200-km XLPE cables, accessories and installation.
 Commissioning of these projects is scheduled to take place during 2003-2004.
 New submarine cable projects In 1998 ABB was awarded the Channel Islands Electricity Grid Project, which reinforces the power supply from France to Jersey and, for the first time, connects Guernsey to the European mainland grid.
-The submarine part 5 400-kV cable system in a 6.3 km underground tunnel running through Berlin's city center of this project was completed in July 2000.
+The submarine part 5 400-kV cable system in a 6.3 km underground tunnel running through Berlin's city center December 1998.

+of this project was completed in July 2000.